Xloron/stream-slugger-docs/docs/versioned_docs/version-1.0/quick-setup/obs-stream-slugger.md

 ## 🙋 Need Help?

-If you run into issues or have questions, reach out on [Discord](https://discord.gg/your-link) or check our [Troubleshooting Guide](./troubleshooting).
+If you run into issues or have questions, reach out on [Discord](https://discord.gg/your-link).

 ---